VWiman/continuity/README.md

 ### Day 3 - 10 Oct

 > Implemented favorites functions and display.
 Added buttons to add and remove from favorites.
 Added icons for the buttons.
 Implemented saving to localHost from store.
 Created a new styling branch and implemented the first pass of styling.

+### Day 4 - 11 Oct

+> Finished styling.
+Added a slice to fetch movie details.
+Added and implemented a modal to view movie details.